+The Mercer 2021 Cost of Living Survey has London ranking as the number 18th most expensive city to live in, with Auckland at number 70 and Wellington at number 94.
 Therefore, if you are used to London prices you may find New Zealand a very pleasant surprise.
 However, compared to some areas of the UK, the general cost of living in New Zealand can be higher.
 It all depends on where you’re departing from, and your planned destination.
+For example, the next highest-ranked city in the UK is Birmingham, at number 121, plus Auckland and Wellington have climbed 33 and 29 places respectively from the 2020 survey rankings.

-Do remember however, that cheaper regions tend to pay cheaper salaries and vice versa, as the cost of living depend heavily on how much you are earning.
+Do remember, however, that cheaper regions tend to pay cheaper salaries and vice versa, as the cost of living depends heavily on how much you are earning.

 The equivalent of the UK VAT is the New Zealand Goods and Service Tax (GST), which at the moment is 15% and is applied to all goods and services, apart from financial transactions.
 Here are a few of the most common goods and services and their mean price according to Numbeo: